 All degree programs are approved by the American Music Therapy Association.

-B.M. in Music Therapy – prepares the student for a career using music for restoration, maintenance, or improvement in mental and/or physical health.
+This degree prepares the student for a career using music for restoration, maintenance, or improvement in mental and/or physical health.
 Music therapists generally work with other health care professionals to create interdisciplinary programs for improving their clients’ well-being.
 The music therapy curriculum includes a strong emphasis in music, the neurosciences, and psychology.
 Colorado State University is the only university in the central Rocky Mountain region providing undergraduate or graduate education in music therapy.
 The Center for Biomedical Research in Music, the research arm of the program, has been designated by the Colorado State Legislature as a “Program of Excellence”, and is a world-recognized affiliated center for music and brain research.

 - Rehabilitate individuals with neurologic disease and disorders